 It truly was magical.
-Picture a group ofentering the on Monday.
+Picture a group of sixth graders entering the computer lab on Monday.
 They'd had one day of computer lab orientation a couple of weeks ago but that was their total exposure to using the computer labs at their new middle school.
-The entered the lab excitedly talking with each other, discussing all sorts of things about their day.
+The students entered the lab excitedly talking with each other, discussing all sorts of things about their day.

-We then navigated to the LA teacher's website where the instructions were posted for the day.
-The students followed along and found their way easily through the process of locating the assignments from the school's website which displayed in the browser's window as the .
+We then navigated to the LA teacher's website where the Assignment instructions were posted for the day.
+The students followed along and found their way easily through the process of locating the assignments from the school's website which displayed in the browser's window as the Home page.

 Eventually all of the students were logged in and they began taking their 6th grade pre-assessment exam which will help guide curriculum decisions for the students throughout the upcoming year.
 As the students settled into their chairs and concentrated on the test, a quiet fell across the room as the students became thoroughly engaged in the activity in front of them.
 Their hands were moving, their eyes were moving, and they seemed motivated to do a good job!